Be part of something special

 Improving the lives of our wounded military heroes through mobility and independence

 HOMH recognizes their sacrifice and is dedicated to raising funds to purchase minivans that are adapted and customized to meet our heroes’ specific needs.
 Our hope is that by providing customized transportation, we can return their mobility and help rekindle the sense of independence our wounded service men and women enjoyed prior to being injured.
-These vans, the cost of which can be financially devastating for many, are customized to each recipient’s injuries so as to ensure his or her confidence, comfort, and safety.
+These vans, the cost of which can be financially devastating for many, are customized to each recipient’s wounds, injuries, and illnesses, so as to ensure his or her confidence, comfort, and safety.

 HOMH is continuing to receive a steady stream of applications for assistance and anticipates many more for years to come.
 Helping each and every applicant along their path to recovery is important to us, and we are proud to put every dollar we receive to work for the families we help.
 Through your generous donations, we can increase the number of vans given to our wounded heroes and continue to help heal those who have given so much to us.